eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 1. Wallet/caller issuing the `Issuer` instance places the query providing `AuthorizedRequest` and `transaction_id`
 2. Library checks if `access_token`  in `AuthorizedRequest` is expired
-3. If `access_token` is expired it will automatically be refreshed, if credential issuer has given a `refresh_token`
+3. If `access_token` is expired, it will automatically be refreshed if credential issuer has given a `refresh_token`
 4. Library places the query against the Deferred Endpoint of the credential issuer
 5. Library gets credential issuer response and maps it into `DeferredCredentialQueryOutcome`
 6. Caller gets back an `AuthorizedRequest` and `DeferredCredentialQueryOutcome`